 We guarantee that the deductions will not exceed a maximum of one-quarter of your compensation.

 The success fee is a percentage uplift on our normal fees to cover us for the cases we lose.
 It is not a percentage of your compensation.

-The amount of the success fee depends how risky your case is.
-The riskier, the high the percentage uplift on our normal fees.
+The amount of the success fee depends on how risky your case is.
+The riskier, the higher the percentage uplift on our normal fees.